COVID-19 proceedings: Westminster Hall

 - 2.30pm - 4pm

 Westminster Hall debates held on a Monday afternoon are usually chosen by the Petitions Committee.
 Debates on Tuesdays and Wednesdays are adjournment debates and debates held on a Thursday afternoon are usually chosen by the Backbench Business Committee.

-Arrangements are in place to ensure that proceedings comply with public health guidance.
-Social distancing measures are in place in the Boothroyd Room and, in order to facilitate this, there will be a limit of twenty MPs allowed in the room at any one time.
+Arrangements were in place to ensure that proceedings complied with public health guidance.
+Social distancing measures were in place in the Boothroyd Room and, in order to facilitate this, there was a limit of twenty MPs allowed in the room at any one time.

-Call lists are lists of the MPs that will be invited to speak during a debate.
-They assist the Chair in managing attendance while social distancing measures are in place.
-There will be call lists in place during 60-minute and 90-minute debates in Westminster Hall.
+Call lists are lists of the MPs that were invited to speak during a debate.
+They assisted the Chair in managing attendance while social distancing measures were in place.
+There were call lists in place during 60-minute and 90-minute debates in Westminster Hall.

-Call lists will not be required for 30-minute debates.
-MPs wishing to speak in these debates will be required to contact the Minister, the MP in charge of the debate and the Speaker's Office in the usual way.
+Call lists were not required for 30-minute debates.
+MPs wishing to speak in these debates were required to contact the Minister, the MP in charge of the debate and the Speaker's Office in the usual way.